ar-jan/llm-venice/README.md

 ### Image generation

-Generated images are stored in the LLM user directory.
+Generated images are stored in the LLM user directory by default.
 Example:

 `llm -m venice/stable-diffusion-3.5 "Painting of a traditional Dutch windmill" -o style_preset "Watercolor"`

-Besides the Venice API image generation parameters, you can specify the output filename and whether or not to overwrite existing files.
+Besides the Venice API image generation parameters, you can specify the output directory and filename, and whether or not to overwrite existing files.

 You can check the available parameters for a model by filtering the model list with `--query`, and show the `--options`: